ARamachandran2000/AJIT_Ethernet/code/NicWithMacIf/Nic/README.md

 	Responsible for reading processed packet from memory and forwarding it to the MAC for transmission

 general_utils.aa
    	Contains utilities common to all modules

+InterfaceDataStructure.h
+	Contains Software Interface to NIC
 ```

 ## AFB Bus Format